-Perspective | The best coaches have a blueprint for action, and Ron Rivera knows what he wants to build
+Perspective | For Ron Rivera, reversing Washington’s toxic drift requires creating a true culture club

 Kerr thought, I just spent two years trying to design an offense and Pete Carroll just told me none of it matters.

 Carroll said, “Listen.
-Go back to your hotel tonight and think about, what are the most important values to you, and write them down.
+Go back to your hotel tonight and think about what are the most important values to you, and write them down.
 Who are you, what are you all about and what are your uncompromising principles?
 What are you going to stand by, and what do you stand for?”

 They were the same questions that Bill Walsh had once asked Carroll, when he was a wounded young coach who had been fired in 1995 by the New York Jets after just one season.
-Carroll landed as an assistant with the San Francisco 49ers, where he spent hours with Walsh, who though retired, was still a consultant to George Seifert’s staff.
+Carroll landed as an assistant with the San Francisco 49ers, where he spent hours with Walsh who, though retired, was still a consultant to George Seifert’s staff.
 The things Walsh was most adamant about teaching Carroll were not particulars of the West Coast offense, Carroll said, but rather the underlying principles of creating a collective ethic.

 “What happens when you’re in camp and some guy won’t show up for a meeting,” Carroll said to Kerr.
 “Or he’ll be late.
 Or he’s gonna spout off at one of your players.
 Millions of things are gonna happen, and it has nothing to do with Xs and Os.
 Any time you deal with a situation with players, you are making a statement about who and what you are.
 And they are watching you: Do you believe in something, or are you just dealing with it randomly?”

 Kerr went back to his hotel and wrote.
 And what he wrote was that he wanted his team to play with joy — so much joy that it would overwhelm opponents.
 What he took from Carroll, he says, was “authenticity.”
 The Seahawks’ energy was a reflection of Carroll’s convictions, not some phony wall poster.
-“Everything that happens in practice, everything they feel when walk into gym or field has to be real and the values important to you as a coach have to come alive,” Kerr said.
+“Everything that happens in practice, everything they feel when they walk into a gym or field has to be real and the values important to you as a coach have to come alive,” Kerr said.
 “And that’s how culture is defined, when players feel that authenticity from you, and now there is something real and it starts to build.”

 Walsh once wrote that a winning coach has “a “conceptual blueprint for action.”
-Carroll and Kerr have that, and you sense that Rivera has it too.
+Carroll and Kerr have that, and you sense that Rivera has it, too.
 He knows what he’s about and what he wants.
 He’s exacting, emphatic, and utterly consistent in what he prizes and what he won’t tolerate, a stickler for technique, who had some tension with his defenders in camp because he demanded they “set your hand a certain way.”
-That’s because it’s a building block: technique breeds confidence, and soon after follows a consistent pride of performance.
+That’s because it’s a building block: Technique breeds confidence, and soon after follows a consistent pride of performance.

 The next phase for Rivera will be harder: to build “sustainable” culture, he says.
-But Rivera has a strange backhanded advantage over the other men who tried to change this outfit over the last 20 years: For the moment, the owner is so busy with the scandal from his lousy old culture that he can’t interfere with the new culture too much.
+But Rivera has a strange, backhanded advantage over the other men who tried to change this outfit over the past 20 years: For the moment, the owner is so busy with the scandal from his lousy old culture that he can’t interfere with the new culture too much.
 Rivera is the centralized voice and power in the organization.

 “I kinda felt like they got it,” Rivera said Monday.
 “One good play begot another good play.
 Then another, and next we’re rolling.
-If we can a develop sustainable winning culture … we can make things happen and create the type of environment and culture people want to be part of.”
+If we can develop a sustainable winning culture … we can make things happen and create the type of environment and culture people want to be part of.”

 Read more about Washington football: